 The Certified Management Consultant® (CMC®) designation is the Gold Standard that higher education executives should take into account when selecting a management consultant.
-Recognized in 47 nations across the globe including the United States, United Kingdom, Germany, Canada, China, and many others, CMCs are recognized as experts in their profession; the Mark represents their achieving highest standards of excellence and ethical practices as a professional consultant.
+Recognized in 47 nations across the globe including the United States, United Kingdom, Germany, Canada, China, and many others, CMCs are recognized as experts in their profession; the Mark represents their achieving the highest standards of excellence and ethical practices as a professional consultant.

 Why hiring a Certified Management Consultant is important for higher education executives

 Hiring a Certified Management Consultant is particularly critical for higher education institutions.
-There are few if any “barriers to entry” for anyone to start a consulting business – all it takes is for someone to print up a business card and hang out their consulting shingle.
-And just because someone has significant experience in higher education, or even been a university president, doesn’t ensure they have the qualifications to consult to higher education institutions – there are many consulting skills that someone must learn to be a professional consultant.
+There are few if any, “barriers to entry” for anyone to start a consulting business – all it takes is for someone to print up a business card and hang out their consulting shingle.
+And just because someone has significant experience in higher education or even been a university president doesn’t ensure they have the qualifications to consult to higher education institutions – there are many consulting skills that someone must learn to be a professional consultant.

 Qualifications of a higher education professional consultant